Biggest Mountains in Asia, you can visit them all, trekking or climbing.

 Sun World Fansipan cable cars hold a Guinness World Record and the trip to the top is a highlight of many travelers’ time in Sapa.
 The cable cars run from 7:30 am to 5:30 pm every day, and each can hold up to 35 passengers.

 Before reaching the top of Mt.
-Fansipan, you will arrive in a peaceful complex of gardens, with stone paths, ancient azaleas and 18 skillfully sculpted bronze statues.
+Fansipan, you will arrive in a peaceful complex of gardens, with stone paths, ancient azaleas, and 18 skillfully sculpted bronze statues.
 These sculptures lead to a 20-meter heavenly Buddha statue perched on the side of the mountain, the largest in the country.
 The surrounding gardens and pagodas provide a peaceful setting to pause and breathe in the fresh air.

 A series of stairs or a funicular will take you to the final stretch to the top of Mt.
 Fansipan.
-From here, you will have the rewarding and incredible view of cloud-covered peaks stretching to the horizon.
+From here, you will have a rewarding and incredible view of cloud-covered peaks stretching to the horizon.
 The highest point is a favorite spot for selfies, but you can walk the entire platform for 360-degree views.
 Cloud formations at the top of Mt.
-Fansipan changes every few seconds, revealing new shapes and scenes as earth meets heaven.
+Fansipan change every few seconds, revealing new shapes and scenes as earth meets heaven.

 Mount Bromo, East Java, Indonesia ends our list of biggest mountains in Asia

 The Tengger caldera, a volcanic crater with a size of around 10 km stretches in the distance surrounded by the Laut Pasir (Sea of Sand) of high volcanic sand.
 The total area covers no less than 5,250 hectares.
 But at this time of day only the sloping edges are visible.
 A white haze seems to hang over it, covering most of the huge crater.